Captain4LK/SoftLK-lib/README.md

 ## Getting started

-1. Get a compiler: I use gcc but clang works too.
+1. Get a compiler: I recommend gcc but clang works too.
 2. Install the SDL2 development files:

 	On Debian/Ubuntu: `` sudo apt install libsdl2-dev``  (Note: I haven't used a Debian/Ubuntu based distro in a while)